jruizgit/rules/docs/js/reference.md

 * count: defines the exact number of times the rule needs to be satisfied before scheduling the action.
 * cap: defines the maximum number of times the rule needs to be satisfied before scheduling the action.

-This example batches exaclty three approvals and caps the number of rejects to two:
+This example batches exactly three approvals and caps the number of rejects to two:
 ```javascript
 var d = require('durable');